lupyuen/lupyuen.github.io/src/rust3.md

 - __Double-Precision Hardware Floating-Point:__ Flags = 4

-We modified the Flag in the ELF Header...
+We modified the Flag in the ELF Header so that it says __Double-Float__...

 ```bash
 ## Before Patching: ELF Header says Software Floating-Point